horeaporutiu/VSCodeTutorial/README.md

 `Install Smart Contract`.
 4. The extension will ask you which package to install, so choose `demoContract@0.0.1`.
 That's it!
 Nice job!

 ## Step 5.
-Instantiate Smart Contract
+Instantiating the Smart Contract
 ![packageFile](/docs/instantiateSmartContract.gif)

 This is the real test - will our smart contract instantiate properly?
 Let's see.